Modern Slavery Statement

 Qualification of employees

-Preventive measures promote compliance at Volkswagen AG and raise compliance awareness among employees.
-Target group-oriented communication and training measures for employees at all hierarchical levels play a key role in this.
-The Volkswagen Group reported on the Code of Conduct, anti-corruption and the Whistleblower System throughout the entire reporting year.
-Correspondingly, obligatory training courses on these topics rolled out across the Group were implemented in line with the defined repetitive cycles for the specific employee groups (such as employees in procurement, members of local management).
 In addition, the Volkswagen Group also trains its business partners in procurement and sales on key aspects of compliance and anti-corruption.
-In the fiscal year 2023, employees underwent qualification activities in various scopes.
+In the fiscal year 2024, employees underwent qualification activities in various scopes.
 For example, the current Code of Conduct training provides an in-depth chapter on human rights for the relevant target groups.
-The Volkswagen Group also continues to pursue the communication strategy it developed the previous year in order to increase the transparency in human rights.
+In addition, employees are trained separately on the topic of the German Supply Chain Due Diligence Act.
+The Volkswagen Group also continues to pursue the communication strategy it developed the previous year in order to increase the transparency in relation to human rights.

 VWFS’s recruitment policies ensure that employee screening checks are carried out to ensure that the individual is legally entitled to work in the UK to safeguard against human trafficking or individuals being forced to work against their will, and expects the same of each of its retailers, suppliers and business partners.
 Employees are free to leave their employment after reasonable notice and are not required to lodge deposits of money or identity papers with their employer.
 The compensation and benefits paid to employees for a normal working week comply at least with guaranteed minimum legal requirements, including minimum wage legislation and working hours comply at least with the national legal standards and are not excessive.